isomerpages/moe-kentridgesec/_about-krss/Principal's Message.md

 Wishing you a school year filled with wisdom, joy, and success.
 May the heart of a saint, the passion of an inventor, and the will of an Olympian guide you on this incredible journey.

-With great anticipation and support,
+With great anticipation and support,<br>
 Mdm Valerie Goh<br>
 Principal